 65% of desk workers are suffering with musculoskeletal (MSK) issues like back pain.
 1 in 6 people experience mental health problems in the workplace.

-Pain and mental health are two of the biggest occupational health costs for employers worldwide, often treated as separate issues on employee wellbeing agendas.
-However, the reality is that the two are intrinsically linked and your mental health can strongly affect your pain, and vice versa.
+Pain and mental health are two of the biggest occupational health costs for employers worldwide.
+They are often treated as separate wellbeing issues, but in reality they are intrinsically linked.
+Your mental health can strongly affect your pain, and vice versa.

 How are pain and mental health intertwined?